 Ever feel like your boss’s body language is speaking a different language?
 It can be a real game-changer in the workplace.
 Understanding what those crossed arms or furrowed brows mean could be the key to unlocking a more successful career path.
-Bosses, whether they realize it or not, send out messages through their body language that could make or break your professional growth.
+Whether they realize it or not, bosses send out messages through their body language that could make or break your professional growth.
 So, what does your boss’s body language mean?
 Let’s break it down.

 Key Takeaways